• Resources

 • Cost-Effectiveness: Affordable solutions over traditional escrow services.

-• Accessibility: Available for individual users, small businesses and large enterprises.
+• Accessibility: Available for individual users, small businesses, and large enterprises.

-EaaS is especially good for Indian startups and SMEs as it allows them to conduct secured payments without paying high prices.
+EaaS is especially good for Indian startups and SMEs as it allows them to conduct secure payments without paying high prices.
 With new technologies like AI and blockchain, these platforms are also increasingly efficient and transparent.

 EaaS also enables the two sides of a transaction to track developments continuously in real-time, which builds trust and eliminates the likelihood of disputes.
 This is especially true in fields like e-commerce and freelancing, where trust plays an important role in maintaining long-term relationships.